Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Inextendible curves

 \section{Inextendible curves}

-Several of our statements crucially depend on the notion of an inextendible curve.
-In the following, we introduce different versions of this notion and prove some preliminary results for them in the setting of a Lorentzian pre-length space $X$.
-While similar discussions can be found in \cite{BG25} and \cite{Mi25}, we give a more general definition in a unified setting and provide some alternative perspectives.

-Recall from Subsection \ref{sub:ms_spaces} that all causal and timelike curves in a Lorentzian pre-length space are assumed to be future-directed.
-In the following sections all statements about Lorentzian pre-length spaces also hold in the setting of KS-Lorentzian pre-length spaces with locally Lipschitz continuous curves instead of continuous curves.
+Recall from Subsection~\ref{sub:ms_spaces} that all causal and timelike curves in a Lorentzian pre-length space are assumed to be future-directed.
+In the following sections all statements about Lorentzian pre-length spaces also hold in the setting of KS-Lorentzian pre-length spaces with locally Lipschitz continuous curves instead of continuous curves, unless the KS-setting is not explicitly treated separately.